 When you’re ready, we’re ready for you.

-To ensure your safety, and that of your family, as well as our staff and volunteers, we’ve put extensive safety measures in place, changed how you purchase your tickets, and introduced some new ways to explore the Bunker.
+To ensure the safety of you, your family, our staff, and volunteers, we’ve put extensive safety measures in place and introduced some new ways to experience the Diefenbunker.

 Learn more below as you plan your visit.